Content-addressable storage: CAS and FCS

 Using a CAS is very similar to using a web search engine.
 The primary difference is that a web search is generally performed on a topic basis using an internal algorithm that finds "related" content and then produces a list of locations.
 The results may be a list of the identical content in multiple locations.
 In a CAS, more than one document may be returned for a given search, but each of those documents will be unique and presented only once.

 Another advantage to CAS is that the physical location in storage is not part of the lookup system.
 If, for instance, a library's card catalog stated a book could be found on "shelf 43, bin 10", if the library is re-arranged the entire catalog has to be updated.
-In contrast, the ISBN number will not change and the book can be found by looking for the shelf with those numbers.
+In contrast, the ISBN will not change and the book can be found by looking for the shelf with those numbers.
 In the computer setting, a file in the DOS filesystem at the path A:\myfiles\textfile.txt points to the physical storage of the file in the myfiles subdirectory.
 This file disappears if the floppy is moved to the B: drive, and even moving its location within the disk hierarchy requires the user-facing directories to be updated.
 In CAS, only the internal mapping from key to physical location changes, and this exists in only one place and can be designed for efficient updating.
 This allows files to be moved among storage devices, and even across media, without requiring any changes to the retrieval.

 For data that changes frequently, CAS is not as efficient as location-based addressing.
 In these cases, the CAS device would need to continually recompute the address of data as it was changed.
 This would result in multiple copies of the entire almost-identical document being stored, the problem that CAS attempts to avoid.
 Additionally, the user-facing directories would have to be continually updated with these "new" files, which would become polluted by many similar documents that would make searching more difficult.
 In contrast, updating a file in a location-based system is highly optimized, only the internal list of sectors has to be changed and many years of tuning have been applied to this operation.

 Because CAS is used primarily for archiving, file deletion is often tightly controlled or even impossible under user control.
 In contrast, automatic deletion is a common feature, removing all files older than some legally defined requirement, say ten years.